cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 Using the `availableRange` field, you can get all events and places that were available in a given range in the past, or will be available in a given range in the future.

 > By default, the search API will only return results that are currently available.
 In order to also retrieve results that are not available (yet), you'll need to disable the default filters for `availability`.
-You can reset this default as described in the Default Filters (TO DO: link to guide).
+You can reset this default as described in the [default filters guide](default-filters.md).

 Most events in UiTdatabank have a limited availability, from the time they are published (or their scheduled publication date has been reached) until the end date of the event.
 Specific types of events are only available until the start date of an event (e.g. a course series).